Pigeon Valley Fire

-It was declared to be under control on the 6th of March and by the 8th of July had been deemed to be "well and truly under control" but was thought to be likely still be smoldering in places after having been left to burn itself out.
+It was declared to be under control on 6 March and by 8 July had been deemed to be "well and truly under control" but was thought to be likely to still be smoldering in places after having been left to burn itself out.

 History

 On 6 February 2019, a state of emergency was declared in the Tasman region due to the fire in Pigeon Valley.

-By 9 February 2019, the Pigeon Valley fire was being described as the country's largest since 1955.
+By 9 February, the Pigeon Valley fire was being described as the country's largest since 1955.
 Also, with 22 helicopters involved, it is New Zealand's largest aerial firefight on record.
 The fire caused 3,000 people from Wakefield and hundreds from surrounding areas to evacuate their homes and destroyed one house.

-On 17 February 2019, a helicopter crashed while fighting the fire in Tasman district, injuring the pilot.
+On 17 February, a helicopter crashed while fighting the fire in Tasman district, injuring the pilot.

 The state of emergency declared on 6 February was extended for another seven days on 19 February.

 The final group of about 230 residents evacuated from the Pigeon Valley fire near Wakefield were permitted to return to their homes on 21 February.
 The fire was not completely out and their return was on the understanding that they might be required to leave again at short notice.

 With the state of emergency lifted, work was continuing on 28 February to put out the fire completely, which it was feared might take weeks or months with conditions "bone dry".

 On 6 March 2019, Nelson Tasman Emergency Management Group posted a notification that the Pigeon Valley fire was "controlled" and residents were no longer required to be ready to evacuate.
 The emergency management group defined a controlled fire as "one that is extinguished around the perimeter and is not moving...[with] a 100 metre cold zone."

+Evacuation

+The disaster forced almost 3,000 people to evacuate from areas at risk.
+The evacuation investigation carried out by a team from Massey University, the University of Canterbury, and NIST funded by FENZ shows that 96% of the householders complied with the evacuation order.
+The householders, who decided to stay, did it protect their property, do their job, take care of pets/livestock, or they did not believe their properties were at risk.